Structure of Kerr black hole spacetimes in Weyl conformal gravity: Extremal limits and horizon temperatures

 \subsection{Extremal ergosurface limits}

-As the ergosurface quartic $\Delta^\mathcal{E}$ \eqref{eq:rescaled ergo} shows no spin $a$ dependence, we do not have a corollary extremal spin limit for ergosurfaces on the equatorial plane.
+As the ergosurface quartic $\Delta^\mathcal{E}$~\eqref{eq:rescaled ergo} shows no spin $a$ dependence, we have no analogue of the extremal spin limit for ergosurfaces on the equatorial plane.
 This is also reflected in the fact that the innermost ergosurface $\mathcal{E}_0$ is always at $r^\mathcal{E}_0 = 0$.

 Similar to the case of horizons, however, all four possible ergosurface roots coalesce at $r = 0$ for $\gamma = \frac{2}{3}$.
 Likewise, $\widetilde{\mathrm{\Delta}}^\mathcal{E} = 0$ at $r = 0$, and $\widetilde{\mathrm{\Delta}}^\mathcal{E} > 0$ for $r > 0$.
 Thus, in the \textit{Empty} spacetime all $r > 0$ is an ergoregion $(\mathrm{E})$, along with being $\mathrm{S}^+$.